How To Use Bait Stations To Get Rid of Mice & Rats

 - Disposable: If your mouse or rat problem is small, you might opt for a no-mess, pre-loaded, disposable station.

 - Refillable: If you have a severe rodent problem and prefer to purchase refillable bait stations, you should remember to always were rubber gloves when handling the bait, and store bait well out of reach of children or pets.
 Refillable stations are available for both rats and mice.

 Where To Place Bait Stations

-For rats may take a little more time to enter the station as they tend to be more cautious.
-If your bait station does not get results within a couple days, you should move them to a new location.
-For best results, place your bait stations for mice in intervals of 8 to 12 feet and intervals of 15 to 30 feet for rats.
+As with mechanical traps, it's best to place the bait stations along the wall where the rodents are likely to come upon them as they travel.
+It's common for mice to quickly enter the bait station and nibble.
+Rats may take a little more time to enter the station as they tend to be more cautious.
+If your bait stations do not get results within a couple days, you should move them to a new location.
+For best results, place bait stations for mice at intervals of 8 to 12 feet, and intervals of 15 to 30 feet for rats.
 Be sure to follow the directions on the packaging as well when placing your bait stations.